 As an Introvert, although I find most social situations drain my energy, when I encounter someone who enjoys debate and discussing in-depth topics instead of small talk, I’m more inclined to stay out longer.
 By remaining in stimulating conversations like these, I feel inspired and more willing to invest in new relationships.

-4. Loyalty is crucial to you
+4. Loyalty is crucial to them

 Some people can rebound from lost friendships and relationships easier than introverted types.
 Many Introverts feel loyalty is irreplaceable and have a difficult time when someone close to them betrays their trust.
 It’s not hard to figure out the reason behind this importance—it’s likely because Introverts have a hard time opening up and trusting others to be a part of their life.